Information for Referring Doctors

 It is possible for clinicians to present patient cases at the Multidisciplinary Meeting by video conferencing.
 Please contact WAKMAS if you would like further information.

-A copy of our referral form is available on this site for you to download.
 If you wish to speak to the nurse coordinator and they are unavailable, please leave a message and your call will be returned

 Patients with a confirmed diagnosis of melanoma after biopsy of the lesion are able to be seen at the clinic.